 - Atmospheres may be worse, but safety is better.
 While I'm not really in a position to compare, I can imagine going to football in the 80s could be a scary experience.
 You don't feel unsafe any more, and there can't be any doubt that this is a good thing.

 - There is so much football to watch.
-OK, we all know the down-sides to this, but lets be honest here, who can honestly say they didn't enjoy Sky's Super Sunday this weekend, with Everton-Liverpool and Man U-Chelsea providing two great games?
+OK, we all know the down-sides to this, but lets be honest here, who can honestly say they didn't enjoy Sky's Super Sunday this weekend, with Everton-victims and Man U-Chelsea providing two great games?

 - There really is still a buzz, and as long as that is there I will still go to football.
 United away ranked as probably my favourite game I've ever attended, and while I still have occasional days like that, football is still worth watching.